 There are quite a few things you can do to prepare yourself for Windows 10 so that you are ready when Windows 10 is released sometime next year.
 Happy Windows 10’ing!

-I'm Andreas Stenhall and my work passion is Windows 10 in combination with Enterprise Mobility.
-I do consulting, I produce and teach my own courses, I lecture and I present and my formal work title is senior workplace architect at Coligo in Stockholm, Sweden.
-I'm also proud to be an Microsoft MVP since 2009.
-I have presented at TechEd in the US and Europe and regional TechyDays.
+I'm Andreas Stenhall and my work passion is Windows 10 and 11 in combination with Microsoft 365 security and management services.
+I do consulting, I produce and teach my own courses, I lecture and I present and my formal work title is senior workplace advisor and architect at Coligo in Stockholm, Sweden.
+I'm also proud to be an Microsoft MVP since 2009 and since January 2023 a double awarded MVP.
+I have presented at BUILD, TechEd in the US and Europe and regional TechDays.
 Follow me on twitter @AndreasStenhall.
-Phone +46707894758.